 Contributor: Carolina Bibbo, MD

-Carolina Bibbo, MD, is a maternal-fetal medicine specialist in the Division of Maternal-Fetal Medicine in the Department of Obstetrics and Gynecology at Brigham and Women's Hospital.
+Carolina Bibbo, MD, is a maternal-fetal medicine specislist and director of the Comprehensive Care Center for Multiples at Brigham and Women’s Hospital.

 While multiple babies account for only three percent of all births, the multiple birth rate is rising.
 According to the National Center for Health Statistics, the twin birth rate has risen 70 percent since 1980 (about 33 per 1,000 live births).
 The birth rate for triplets and other higher-order multiples rose dramatically, but has slowed since 1998.